Model Outlier Detection¶

 .

-From the deployment overview page, select your deployment to enter the deployment dashboard.
-Inside the deployment dashboard, add an outlier detector with by clicking the Create
+From the overview page, select your deployment to enter the dashboard.

 gs://seldon-models/alibi-detect/od/OutlierVAE/cifar10-0.9.0